Chemosis: Causes

 An eye with a swollen region of the conjunctiva (front view).

-An eye with a swollen region of the conjunctiva (mirror, side view).
+An eye with a swollen region of the conjunctiva.

 It is usually caused by allergies or viral infections, often inciting excessive eye rubbing.
 Chemosis is also included in the Chandler Classification system of orbital infections.

 If chemosis has occurred due to excessive rubbing of the eye, the first aid to be given is a cold water wash for eyes.